-CAP LP, is authorized to issue profits interests (the "profits interests") to plan participants in exchange for the cancellation of existing outstanding unit options of CA LLC in such amounts and subject to the specific terms and conditions as determined by CAP LP.
+In August and October 2018, CA LLC entered into a transaction with its founders and existing investors to allow for a change in ownership interests and to admit new investors into the Company at fair value.
+Pursuant to the transaction, CA LLC's Board of Managers approved a new equity plan for its partners.
+Under the new equity plan, the newly formed entity, CAP LP, is authorized to issue profits interests (the "profits interests") to plan participants in exchange for the cancellation of existing outstanding unit options of CA LLC in such amounts and subject to the specific terms and conditions as determined by CAP LP.
 The profits interests under the new plan may be issued as long-term compensation for CA LLC's partners.
 The profits interests units are intended to constitute "profits interests" within the meaning of Internal Revenue Code guidance or other amendments that supplement or supersede the foregoing guidance.
 CAP LP specified the conditions and dates upon which profits interests shall vest and become nonforfeitable.
-In addition to any terms and conditions that are specified by CAP LP, the profits interests units are subject to the terms and conditions of the individual Profits Interests Grant Agreement and such other restrictions, including restrictions on transferability as the CAP LP may impose.
+In addition to any terms and conditions of the individual Profits Interests Grant Agreement and such other restrictions, including restrictions on transferability as the CAP LP may impose.

-The following table summarizes the profits interests activity for the year ended December 31, 2019:
+The following table summarizes the profits interests activity for the year ended December 31, 2020: